3 ways to cultivate your artistic and creative side

 Makers are the developers, writers, designers, and innovators who need big chunks of time for focused work.
 For makers, productivity means original work.
 “When you’re operating on the maker’s schedule, meetings are a disaster,” Graham, the psychologist, writes.
 “A single meeting can blow a whole afternoon, by breaking it into two pieces each too small to do anything hard in.”

 Give your creativity the upper hand with a maker’s schedule.
 If you have to mix in meetings, try block scheduling, which batches similar work to avoid changing mental gears.
-Answer emails in a single block, schedule appointments back to back, and reserve large time slots for creative thinking.
+Answer emails in a single block, schedule appointments back-to-back, and reserve large time slots for creative thinking.

 Slow your inflow